-With more than 100 clubs and organizations to choose from, you're certain to find one that matches your interests or talents or simply sparks your curiosity.
+With some 130 clubs and organizations to choose from, you're certain to find one that matches your interests or talents or simply sparks your curiosity.

 Check out performance and art clubs, multicultural and religious groups, the student newspaper and literary magazine, Greek organizations and academic honor societies.

 Many clubs and organizations are led by students, for students.
 Don't see what you're looking for?
 Start your own club.
 The Student Forum oversees the creation of most new clubs and organizations.

 Still need more guidance?
 Visit the Office of Student Activities in Reamer Campus Center to get acquainted with the friendly staff (and their bottomless candy box).

 - Sports & recreation

 The integration of first-rate academics and athletic activities is an important part of the Union experience.
 Sports teams and clubs, fitness, cheering from the sidelines - Union has everything you'll need to complement your academics and enrich your day-to-day campus life.